Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 | cross-chain asset | `AS` |
 | DAO for asset-mirrored chain | `DAO` |

-Note: Distribution of assets from `A` chain has been determined by its consenus mechanism, tokenomics and ecosystem.
-Howver, asset to be mirrored to its destination chain `B` must be managed within a `ERC20` token contract for its issue, mint, transfer and burn etc activities and these will be governed by its `DAO` body.
+Note: Distribution of assets from `A` chain has been determined by its consensus mechanism, tokenomics and ecosystem.
+However, the asset to be mirrored to its destination chain `B` must be managed within a `ERC20` token contract for its issuing, minting, transferring, burning, etc. and these activities will be governed by its `DAO` body.

-* Preparation work
+* Preparation
 1. Deploy a smart contract `amax.xswap` onto `M` chain for cross-chain management;
 2. Deploy a smart contract `as_custody` onto `A` chain to lock cross-chain assets;
 3. Deploy a smart contract `as_erc20` onto `B` for issuing, minting and destroying mirrored assets, governed by its DAO body.

 * Workflow
-1. `BO` approaches `DAO` and request for briding assets from `B`, say 1 mn `AS` and sends them into `as_custody`.
+1. `BO` approaches `DAO`, requests for bridging assets from `B`, say 1 mn `AS` and sends them into `as_custody`.
 Then `DAO` mints 1 mn AS from `as_erc20` and transfer them to `BO`;
 2. `BO` places orders on `amax.xswap` with `$AMAX` as escrow that is locked into the same contract;
-3. `BU` finds the orders from `amax.xswap` they want to take and they can take them partially or whoely;
+3. `BU` finds the orders they want to take from `amax.xswap` and they can take them partially or entirely;
 4. `BU` sends `AS` from `A` chain to `BO`'s account and posts its transaction ID to `amax.xswap` as a matter of payment proof;
-5. `BO` sends `AS` from `B` chain to `BU`'s account upon notification of order status change and close the order with `BU`'s confirmation;
+5. `BO` sends `AS` from `B` chain to `BU`'s account upon notification of order status change and closes the order with `BU`'s confirmation;

 Note:
-1. when there's any dispute about swap orders, `DAO` will be invovled to do the arbitrage to ensure the complete clousure of the orders;
+1. when there's any dispute about swap orders, `DAO` will be involved to arbitrate to ensure the complete clousure of the orders;
 2. `AMC` can be also `A` or `B` chain.

 The detailed workflow diagram: